Sheffield pushes the boundaries of industrialised Additive Manufacturing through new research programmes with GKN Aerospace

 Gavin Hill, who is leading on this for the AMRC, said: “These two projects are critical to the future of flight.
 With our Tier One Partner GKN taking the lead role, we will be working with research colleagues across the university with expertise in materials, process monitoring and additive manufacturing to help shape the future of flight.

-The aviation sector is under immense pressure to reduce its impact on climate change and global warming.
 This requires the development and use of novel materials, processes and manufacturing methods to create a new generation of lighter more fuel efficient aircraft, with the ultimate goal being hybrid and perhaps fully electric powered flight.

 These projects are perfect examples of how industry and university R&D collaboration is addressing the grand challenges identified in the government’s Industrial Strategy - the future of mobility, clean growth, artificial intelligence and machine learning.”